 What's more, the rates are sometimes only payable for a limited time - often 12 months.

 Despite a series of rate cuts on popular interest-paying current accounts, many still offer meaningful returns, albeit only on small balances.
 You'll also need to make sure you pay in the required minimum monthly amount to qualify for interest.

-Nationwide's FlexDirect account pays 5% AER on balances up to £2,500 for the first 12 months, generating a maximum return of £125.
+Nationwide's FlexDirect account currently pays 5% AER on balances up to £1,500 for the first 12 months, generating a maximum return of £73.
 The rate will drop to 0.25% AER after that.
 You're also required to pay in at least £1,000 a month.

 Instant-access savings accounts (unlimited withdrawals)

 Excluding accounts with limited withdrawals or other restrictions, the best instant-access savings rate is 1.9% AER, offered by Al Rayan Bank.

 The next-best rate is 1.85% AER, from Cynergy Bank.
 The interest will reduce to 1.7% AER after the first 12 months.

 The account from Al Rayan Bank is a sharia-compliant product, and so offers an expected profit rate (EPR), as opposed to interest (AER).

 If you're willing to tie up your savings for a year, the best rate currently available is 2.97% AER, from SmartSave.